 - Projects that utilize novel and innovative virtual learning and outreach approaches to comply with local COVID-19 restrictions are welcomed.

 Questions about the initiative should be sent to Bob Chen, chair of the ASLO Outreach Committee at (firstname.lastname@example.org).

 Applications should contain the following (submitted through the ASLO website-see below):

 - Proposed Budget: Proposals in the range of $500 to $3000 will be considered.
 Please provide budget estimates of how the funds will be used.
 Enough detail should be included so that reviewers can see how the funds will be effectively used.

-- Project Description: What is the rationale and problem to be addressed, background, approach to be used and work plan?
+- Project Description (~ 500 words): What is the rationale and problem to be addressed, background, approach to be used and work plan?

-- Outreach Objectives: Who is the audience/how are you extending your usual community?
+- Project Objectives: Who is the audience/how are you extending your usual community?